Galactus22625/JiraTicketScripts/README.md

 This will take every ticket in the project and update the description and summary to something new.

-To generate an api key for the passwrod field, follow the instructions here [Jira API KEY instuctions.](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
+To generate an api key for the password field, follow the instructions here [Jira API KEY instuctions.](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)

 ## Use (GenerateCSV.py)
+This program generates a CSV file that can then be used to upload tickets to jira using the jira UI. <br />
 In Order to generate CSV File, run
 >python3 GenerateCSV.py {[Project Name] [Project Key] [Number of Tickets]}